The application period for 2020-21 is now closed.

 There will be one annual call for applications to the Gender Equity in Recreational Sport: Community Grants Initiative, which will happen in the fall.

-Eligible organizations can apply directly to CPRA via online application.
-The online application form can be accessed directly here.
+Eligible organizations can apply directly to CPRA via an online application.

 Organizations may submit up to a maximum of two (2) applications per funding cycle.
 Funding is awarded annually, and must be used within one year (12 months) of award.